Go to The Journal of Clinical Investigation

 Abstract

-Lipotoxicity associated with metabolic dysfunction-associated steatotic liver disease (MASLD) causes dysregulated fatty acid (FA) and glucose metabolism, inducing cellular energy imbalance, oxidative stress (OS), and hepatocellular injury.
-Interleukin (IL)-10 is altered in MASLD, including increased IL-10 transcripts in peripheral immune cells; however, its role in hepatic responses to lipotoxic stress remains unclear.
+Lipotoxicity associated with metabolic dysfunction–associated steatotic liver disease (MASLD) causes dysregulated fatty acid (FA) and glucose metabolism, inducing cellular energy imbalance, oxidative stress (OS), and hepatocellular injury.
+IL-10 is altered in MASLD, including increased IL-10 transcripts in peripheral immune cells; however, its role in hepatic responses to lipotoxic stress remains unclear.
 We evaluated whether IL-10 treatment attenuates lipotoxic injury and MASLD-related phenotypes in vivo and in vitro to reveal MASLD treatment strategies.
-As MASLD models, in vivo high-fat diet mice and in vitro normal human hepatocytes under palmitic acid exposure, with confirmatory experiments in HepG2 cells, were used and treated with IL-10.
+As MASLD models, mice fed a high-fat diet and in vitro normal human hepatocytes under palmitic acid exposure were treated with IL-10, along with confirmatory experiments in HepG2 cells.
 We assessed FA and glucose metabolism, OS, and apoptosis with histological changes and mechanisms related to hepatocellular viability/metabolic activity and stress-responsive survival signaling in vitro.
-IL-10 modulated FA synthesis and β-oxidation, reducing lipid accumulation, and altered glucose metabolic pathways, consistent with improved glucose handling under lipotoxic stress.
+IL-10 modulated FA synthesis and β-oxidation, reducing lipid accumulation, and IL-10 altered glucose metabolic pathways, consistent with improved glucose handling under lipotoxic stress.
 Furthermore, IL-10 reduced OS and cell death markers while enhancing antioxidant responses, consistent with hepatocellular protection.
-These data suggest that IL-10 attenuates lipotoxic injury by modulating hepatic response pathways, thereby improving MASLD-related phenotypes, and supports the potential of IL-10 as a therapeutic target for MASLD.
+These data suggest that IL-10 attenuates lipotoxic injury by modulating hepatic response pathways, thereby improving MASLD-related phenotypes, and support the potential of IL-10 as a therapeutic target for MASLD.

 Authors